sergeylappo/tc-guide-working-with-jooq-flyway-using-testcontainers-gradle/README.md

-# Working with jOOQ and Flyway using Testcontainers Guide
+# Working with jOOQ and Flyway using Testcontainers & Gradle Guide

-This is sample code for [Working with jOOQ and Flyway using Testcontainers](https://testcontainers.com/guides/working-with-jooq-flyway-using-testcontainers) guide.
+This is a fork of [an original](https://github.com/testcontainers/tc-guide-working-with-jooq-flyway-using-testcontainers) Flyway guide intended to show how to use Flyway with Gradle
+The only important changes are replacing the build configuration with Gradle.

 ## 1. Setup Environment
-Make sure you have Java 8+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
+Make sure you have Java 17+ and a [compatible Docker environment](https://www.testcontainers.org/supported_docker_environment/) installed.
-If you are going to use Maven build tool then make sure Java 17+ is installed.

 For example: